How much is your case worth?Get a free case evaluation

-You must have seen this on the freeway: drivers that clearly exceeded the allowed speed limit.
-10, 20, or 30 MPH over the speed limit lead to high accident rates and is one of the most common causes of accidents while street racing.
+It is not uncommon to see drivers clearly exceeding the allowed speed limit on any given road.
+Even speeds of 10, 20, or 30 mph over the speed limit lead to high accident rates, and are one of the most frequent causes of accidents – especially in street racing.

 - Driving drunk

-Many street racers do not care about a “little rain”, which undoubtedly increases their chances of being in an accident.
+Many street racers do not care about “a little rain,” which can greatly increases the chances of a street race accident.

 - Ignoring red lights